 All in-person data collection for FEHNCY is currently on hold to comply with the physical and social distancing recommendations issued by the provincial and federal governments.
-The FEHNCY team will be conducting remote only data collection in the Winter and Spring of 2021 and will continue modifying the project methods, timeline, and protocols in collaboration with First Nation partners to adapt to the current circumstances.
+The FEHNCY team will be conducting remote only data collection and will continue modifying the project methods, timeline, and protocols in collaboration with First Nation partners to adapt to the current circumstances.
 The mobile clinic component has been postponed until further notice.

 We are currently looking for a laboratory technician for the pilot study of FEHNCY: The Food, Environment, Health and Nutrition of First Nations Children and Youth Study.
 This pan-Canadian project is funded by the Department of Indigenous Services Canada from 2019 to 2029 and is being carried out by our team at the Quebec City UHC Research Centre, in collaboration with the University of Ottawa, Université de Montréal, McGill University, Health Canada and the Assembly of First Nations.
 Two communities will participate in the pilot project.
 The community of Fort Albany is in a remote area Northern Ontario and is not readily accessible by road.
 The community of Kanesatake in Quebec is accessible by road.
 As part of the pilot study, we plan to recruit a total of 100 children and young adults between the ages of 3 and 19 per community (for data and biological sample collection).
 The objectives of this pilot study are to: